Lauren Conrad: Media projects

 Conrad's first novel L.A.
 Candy was released in June 2009, and became a bestseller on The New York Times.
 It was inspired by her life, focusing on a woman named Jane Roberts who moves to Los Angeles.
 It was followed by sequels Sweet Little Lies and Sugar and Spice in 2010.
 Conrad also released the fashion guide Lauren Conrad Style in 2010.
 Conrad released her fourth novel The Fame Game as a spin-off to the L.A.
 Candy series in April 2012.
 In October 2012, Conrad released The Fame Game continuation novel Starstruck and the style guide Lauren Conrad Beauty.
 The final novel of the trilogy, Infamous, was released in June 2013.

 Conrad made a cameo appearance in an episode of Greek in 2008 and provided her voice for an animated version of herself in the "We Love You, Conrad" episode of Family Guy (episode 14, season 7, first broadcast on May 3, 2009).
-She later made appearances on the syndicated game show Who Wants to Be a Millionaire, playing for her charity "m.powerment by mark" and Kathy Griffin: My Life on the D-List, and also served as a guest judge on the thirteenth cycle of America's Next Top Model.
+She later made appearances on the syndicated game show Who Wants to Be a Millionaire, playing for her charity "m.powerment by mark" and Kathy Griffin: My Life on the D-List, and also was a guest judge on the thirteenth cycle of America's Next Top Model.

 In 2019, Conrad launched a podcast Asking for a Friend; the podcast ended after one season.